AlexanderJiazx/FasterYouTubeSummary/README.md

 # Faster YouTube Summary

 **Faster YouTube Summary** is a powerful tool designed to quickly generate detailed summaries of YouTube videos using the Groq API.
-This tool can deliver a comprehensive summary of a YouTube video in just 2 seconds (Provided video has native captions.)
+This tool can deliver a comprehensive summary of a YouTube video in just 2 seconds (provided the video has native captions).

+## Features

+- **Fast summaries:** Generate detailed summaries in a few seconds.
+- **Multilingual support:** Generate summaries in multiple languages.
+- **FASTER mode:** Toggle between faster summary generation or higher-quality summaries.
+- **CLI support:** Generate YouTube summaries directly from your terminal.

+---

 ## Installation